Men, Make Your Health a Priority

 A blood pressure check by a health professional is easy and painless – and important.
 High blood pressure (also called hypertension) doesn’t always have warning signs or symptoms.
 Get yours tested at least every two years starting at age 18.

-High cholesterol
+High Cholesterol

 A simple blood test will let you know if your cholesterol levels are in the sweet spot.
-As with high blood pressure, high cholesterol doesn’t usually have symptoms.
+As with high blood pressure, high cholesterol doesn’t always have symptoms.
 Still, if yours is high, you have a higher risk for heart disease and heart attack.

 Type 2 Diabetes